OfficierAzarov/electronic-tales-presents/README.md

 Let's get rid of the impostor syndrome together!

-Electronic&nbsp;Tales intends to be a safe learning space for and by junior devs, focused on kindness and inclusion.
+Electronic&nbsp;Tales intends to be a safe learning space for and by devs, focused on kindness and inclusion.
 It aims to close the gap between bootcampers/self-starters and engineers by talking about everything short courses don't teach 💾 🔋 🕹️

 _The repo you are on is the **presentation** site of the project : Electronic&nbsp;Tales Presents_.